Shetland: Politics

 Shetland is represented in the House of Commons as part of the Orkney and Shetland constituency, which elects one Member of Parliament (MP).
 As of May 2023, and since 2001, the MP is Alistair Carmichael, a Liberal Democrat.
 This seat has been held by the Liberal Democrats or their predecessors the Liberal Party since 1950, longer than any other seat in the United Kingdom.

-In the Scottish Parliament the Shetland constituency elects one Member of the Scottish Parliament (MSP) by the first past the post system.
+In the Scottish Parliament the Shetland Islands constituency elects one Member of the Scottish Parliament (MSP) by the first past the post system.
 Tavish Scott of the Scottish Liberal Democrats had held the seat since the creation of the Scottish Parliament in 1999.
 Beatrice Wishart MSP, also of the Scottish Liberal Democrats, was elected to replace Tavish Scott in August 2019.
 Shetland is within the Highlands and Islands electoral region.
+A shock SNP gain for Hannah Mary Goodlad in the 2026 Scottish Parliament election marked the first time since the 1950s that a party other than the Liberal Democrats, or their predecessors the Liberal Party won Shetland.

 The political composition of the Shetland Islands Council is 21 Independents and 1 Scottish National Party.

+In the 2014 Scottish independence referendum, Shetland had the fourth highest 'No' vote of 63.7%.
+Orkney had the highest 'No' vote of 67.2%, second and third highest were Scottish Borders (66.6%) and Dumfries and Galloway (65.7%).

 The Wir Shetland movement was set up in 2015 to campaign for greater autonomy.
-In September 2020, the Shetland Islands Council voted 18–2 to explore replacing the council with a new system of government which controls a fairer share of the islands revenue streams and has a greater influence over their own affairs, which could include very lucrative oil fields and fishing waters.
+In September 2020, the Shetland Islands Council voted 18–2 to explore replacing the council with a new system of government, which controls a fairer share of the islands revenue streams and has a greater influence over their own affairs, which could include very lucrative oil fields and fishing waters.

+In the 2016 United Kingdom European Union membership referendum 56.5% voted Remain.

 In 2022, as part of the Levelling Up White Paper, an "Island Forum" was proposed, which would allow local policymakers and residents in Shetland to work alongside their counterparts in Orkney, the Western Isles, Anglesey and the Isle of Wight on common issues, such as broadband connectivity, and provide a platform for them to communicate directly with the government on the challenges island communities face in terms of levelling up.